 In 1977 the song “Give a Little Bit of Your Love To Me,” written by Roger Hodgson, was sung by his group Super Tramp.
 It has been used for Christmas advertisements; sung by the Googoo Dolls; sung in honor of Princess Diana, (since it was one of her favorite songs); and played in movies and … More Give a Little Bit of Your Love

 Have you ever had a close friendship with someone but lost touch with them over the years?
 One of you moves away, gets too busy to write, or even call.
 You feel sad that all of those memories of shared experiences fade in your memory and evidently theirs too.
 So after a few years of … More Coincidences?

 My thankfulness list continues.
 I touched on being thankful for friends in my post “Family: Gotta Love ‘Em.”
 But friends deserve their own spot on the list of “Thankful for…” posts.
-What would our lives be like without friends??
-I have several friends with whom I enjoy various activities; activities such as eating out, traveling, … More Thankful For Friends
+Truly good friends will listen to each other when one needs to talk and offer suggestions and support, sometimes even after hearing the same … More Thankful For Friends

 Today I attended the funeral of my elderly neighbor, Mr. Q. I experienced some thoughts and feelings from his death and funeral that I found at times to be upsetting, surprising and then comforting.
 Funerals are something I usually avoid when possible.
 I went to my father in law’s funeral this past year.
 It was … More A Neighbor’s Death Observed